 The invited stakeholders included representatives from NGOs, development agencies, and businesses working in issues of sustainable development, household-level clean energy, microfinance, and gender among low income populations in India.

-Minutes were recorded for both consultations that occurred by conference call, and additional feedback submitted by email was also recorded in the Local Stakeholder Consultation template.
+Minutes were recorded for all consultations, and additional feedback submitted by email was also recorded in the Local Stakeholder Consultation template.